Crispy Baked Polenta Fries (Easy Gluten Free Recipe)

 - Preheat oven to 425 degrees.

 - Cut polenta tube in half, then cut each half in to 16 "fries".
-You should have 32 fries altogether.
+You should have 32 fries from an 18-oz tube.

 - While the fries are baking, combine the rosemary and parmesan cheese and set aside in a small bowl.